wellbrained/Chatbot-Scripts-Collab-/README.md

-# AnkhBot Scripts
+# Streamlabs Chatbot Scripts (Formerly AnkhBot)
-Scripts for the streaming bot Ankhbot
+Scripts for the Streamlabs Chatbot

-You can find more infos and download it here: http://www.ankhbot.com
+You can find more infos and download it here: https://streamlabs.com/chatbot

 ## General scripts
 - StreamTimers